 Essential 6.
-Research-informed and standards-aligned writing instruction Grade 4 The Teacher Provides Standards for Writing Remote Application Additional Resources E6.5 Explicit instruction in spelling strategies, capitalization, punctuation, sentence and paragraph construction, purpose-driven text structure and organization, keyboarding, and word processing Language, Standard 1 Students know the conventions of standard English grammar and usage, applying then whenever speaking or writing (e.g., correct pronouns, progressive verb tense, use modal auxiliaries or specific verbs, place adjectives in order within sentences, write prepositional phrases, use and spell correctly frequently confused words).
-In addition, students produce complete sentences.
-Language, Standard 2 Students show their knowledge of and ability to follow the conventions of capitalization, punctuation, and spelling when writing (e.g., correct capitalization, commas and quotations, commas before a coordinating conjunction, spell grade-level appropriate words correctly).
-Writing, Standard 6 Students compose texts using digital devices, software, websites, the Internet, and other digital tools and collaborate with others (via Google Docs, chat, and other social media platforms) with some guidance and support from adults.
-Students master the keyboard well enough to type a minimum of one page in a single setting.
-Digital Texts: WriteWell Support - Videos Writing Pathways - Book comes with online tools Interactive Whiteboards like Google Jamboard (ex Word Work Jamboard) - Up to 20 boards can be seen synchronously Interactive Word Building - Share the screen as words are being built
+Research-informed and standards-aligned writing instruction Grade 5 The Teacher Provides Standards for Writing Remote Application Additional Resources E6.5 Explicit instruction in spelling strategies, capitalization, punctuation, sentence and paragraph construction, purpose-driven text structure and organization, keyboarding, and word processing Language, Standard 1 Students know the conventions of standard English grammar and usage, applying then whenever speaking or writing and doing the following with parts of speech: use perfect verb tense; use verb tenses to show various times, sequences, states, and conditions; correct inappropriate shifts in verb tense; and use correlative conjunctions.
+In addition, students explain the reasons why conjunctions, prepositions, and interjections are used in particular sentences.
+Language, Standard 2 Students show their knowledge of and ability to follow the conventions of capitalization, punctuation, and spelling when writing (e.g., punctuation to separate items in a series, commas to separate introductory elements from the rest of the sentence; commas to set off yes and no, tag questions, and direct address; underlining, quotation marks, or italics to show titles; spell grade-appropriate words correctly).
+Writing, Standard 6 Students learn and use the language of discourse appropriate to the subject, discipline, or context when reading, writing, or speaking about it, along with those that signal contrast, addition, and other logical relationships (e.g., however, nonetheless, similarly, moreover, in addition).
+Provide mini-lessons on conventions.
+Writing can be modeled and practiced during interactive writing using an online document share such as Google Docs or Google Jamboard.
+Project a piece of writing on the screen and have students' help with sentence expansion and writing conventions.
+Create digital anchor charts and use editing bookmarks to teach and reinforce convention.
+Digital Texts: WriteWell Support - Videos Writing Pathways - Book comes with online tools Interactive Whiteboards like Google Jamboard (ex Word Work Jamboard) - Up to 20 boards can be seen synchronously Interactive Word Building - share the screen as words are being built